 Mosaic’s interest in Central Florida extends beyond the life of our mining operations, as illustrated by the company’s recent investment in the construction of the Streamsong resort and conference center.
 Located on formerly mined land near the Polk / Hardee border, the facility offers a one of a kind destination in Florida that embraces the natural character of the land.
-Hailed by golf and outdoor recreation publications as a premier destination, the resort and conference center will directly employ more than 200 Central Floridians and create economic opportunities for the surrounding communities in Hardee and Polk Counties.
+Hailed by golf and outdoor recreation publications as a premier destination, the resort and conference center directly employs more than 200 Central Floridians and creates economic opportunities for the surrounding communities in Hardee and Polk Counties.

 Continuing to Operate Responsibly

 Since 1975, the phosphate industry has been required, by law, to reclaim every acre of land we mine.
 At Mosaic, we understand the delicate balance that exists between feeding the world’s population and minimizing environmental impacts from our operations.